v-pos/vpos-ruby/README.md

 This ruby library helps you easily interact with the Vpos API, Allowing merchants apps/services to request a payment from a client through his/her mobile phone number.

-The service currently only works for solutions listed below:
+The service currently works for solutions listed below:

 EMIS (Multicaixa Express)